 CASA of Bell & Coryell Counties Staff

-While Mrs. Hardy had five years private practice experience in personal injury, labor law and workman’s compensation, Mrs. Hardy’s career in child advocacy began with her employment by The County of Los Angeles, Office of the County Counsel, in 1997.
+While Mrs. Hardy had five years of private practice experience in personal injury, labor law, and workman’s compensation, Mrs. Hardy’s career in child advocacy began with her employment by The County of Los Angeles, Office of the County Counsel, in 1997.
 As Deputy County Counsel, Mrs. Hardy handled child abuse and neglect trials, from adjudication through permanency planning, for the Los Angeles Department of Children and Family Services (The DCFS).
-By 1999, Mrs. Hardy was promoted to Sr. Deputy County Counsel and court room supervising attorney.
-In 2005, Mrs. Hardy was promoted to “Principal County Counsel,” continuing to act as trial counsel but, also providing legal administrative advice to The DCFS regarding new legislation implementation and legal training.
+By 1999, Mrs. Hardy was promoted to Sr. Deputy County Counsel and courtroom supervising attorney.
+In 2005, Mrs. Hardy was promoted to “Principal County Counsel,” continuing to act as trial counsel, but also providing legal administrative advice to The DCFS regarding new legislation implementation and legal training.
 Mrs. Hardy also acted to attend court appearances on writs and coordinated court interactions with Family Law, Juvenile Delinquency and Criminal Courts on overlapping legal issues within the Dependency Court processes.

 Lead Advocate Supervisor